 Let’s dig into the psychology of what happens between a narcissist and a codependent in a toxic relationship.
 In this video, we’ll dig into trauma bonding and why and how trauma bonding happens in a toxic relationship, plus the psychology of the narcissist as well as the psychology of the codependent during the relationship.
 And finally, we’ll touch on what it takes to heal after such a relationship.
-While there’s no transcript for this one, you can see and hear the video below or go directly to this YouTube video.
+Important Things to Know:

 What is Trauma Bonding?

 Trauma bonding is a common condition among narcissistic abuse survivors and their abusers.
 Thanks to an ongoing cycle of intermittent reinforcement, many survivors of toxic relationships go through this, much like kidnapping victims and hostages do.
 Trauma bonding is often a bigger issue for people who also grew up in toxic and abusive homes, partially just because it feels like “normal” to them.

 What is a Narcissist?